 The Brew: Plant Alchemy of the Amazon Basin

 Of all identified species of Banisteriopsis in the entire Amazon basin, the most common one used by the shamans and vegetalistas in Peru, is the Cielo ayahuasca variety, believed to induce heavenly visions (cielo means “heaven” in Spanish).
 It also goes under the name of Ayahuasca amarilla (“yellow ayahuasca”, in Spanish).
 There is also an immense variety of recipes for the preparation of the brew, which have the purpose of enhancing the experience of taking the Ayahuasca, boosting the mareacion (status of inebriation and intoxication following the drinking of the brew), in either length or quality/intensity, or both.
 Specifically, the Chagropanga (Diplopterys cabrerana), used more widely in the Colombian Amazon – is a powerful source of 5-MeO-DMT.

 Pounded ayahuasca vine cuts layer

-The essential ingredients of the brew in the Peruvian Amazon remain the ayahuasca vine and the leaves of the Chacruna shrub.
+The essential ingredients of the Ayahuasca concoction in the Peruvian Amazon remain the Cielo ayahuasca vine cuts and the leaves of the Chacruna shrub.
 That is also the traditional Shipibo way of making the brew.